 *St. Michael’s Children’s Centre Contact Details:A: Hazel Grove, Bedworth CV12 9DAP: 02476 313204

 All of our Practice Nurses are available for a range of duties.
-They are ably supported by our Healthcare Assistants who can carry out less complex procedures, to free up the time of Doctors and Nurses to conduct more detailed investigations, examinations and procedures.
-The following document contains a list of all the procedures performed by the Nursing team and an indication of the estimated amount of time required for the procedure.
+They are ably supported by our Assistant Practitioner and Healthcare Assistants who can carry out less complex procedures, to free up the time of Doctors and Nurses to conduct more detailed investigations, examinations and procedures.
+The following is a list of all the procedures performed by the Nursing team.
 When making an appointment for this, please advise the staff member booking your appointment of any special circumstances so that they are able to book the appropriate period of time (e.g. large number of stitches requiring removal).